BALIST0N/HogsOfWarEditor/README.md

 TODO :
 the tool :
-- 3d viewer : place character according to team and class
+- export 1 model with multiple skins (tents, shelter)
+- export 1 model with multiple skins and attached barrels (pillbox, artillery, tank)
 - manage to export character model with skeleton (.hir)
-- manage to export character model with animations/motionCapture (mcap)
+- manage to export character model with skeleton + animations/motionCapture (.mcap)
 - manage to export character model with a hat (combine two models)
-- export 1 model with multiple skins (tents, shelter)
-- export 1 model with multiple skins and attached barrels (pillbox, artillery, tank)
+- when adding new entity to map, create correct collision sizes
+- 3d viewer : place character according to team and class
+- export an all-in-one character : Skeleton (hir) + animations (mcap) + all color skins (mtd) + attach hats
 - export FEBmps (ui)
-- export an all-in-one character : Skeleton (hir) + animations (mcap) + all color skins (mtd) + attach hats
 - class triangle, plane, normal, vertices (pmg and vtx) -> use vector3 vector4 & vector2 ?
 - 3d viewer : load all models and export then load 3d view with exported models
 - ultimate !
 3D viewer : be able to move and rotate entities into the editor (i'm not such genius so calm down)